Glossary

 Thread Count: Thread count is the number of yarns per square inch in a woven fabric.

 Toile: Toile is a linen or cotton cloth, usually made in one color with a printed design that resembles a pen and ink technique.
 Made famous in Jouy, France in the 18th century when a new technique of engraved plate printing was popularized, toile was known as toile de Jouy.
 Toiles are printed by various methods, but the most beautiful are still created by engraved plates or rollers.
-In French, “toile” means “cloth.”
+In French, "toile" means "cloth".
+(Ex.
+Imperial Summer)

 U